 John Kotter, an undisputed authority in the field of change management and modern leadership, identified eight stages of a successful change of process.
-In this paragraph, I will translate his stages to the introduction and roll-out of contract assembly.
+In this chapter, I will translate his stages to the introduction and roll-out of contract automation.
 Because the incorporation of model contract upgrading efforts into a lawyer’s daily work is of a similar nature, the examples will address both aspects.

 1. Establish a sense of urgency.

 This first stage of any change-of-process-project essentially triggers or deteriorates all that follows.
 If people in an organisation are self-confident (i.e., when complacency levels are high), it will be virtually impossible to drive people out of their comfort zones: no urgency to change.
 In downturn economic circumstances, an increasing number of people will realise that a more effective and efficient way of working has become inevitable.
 Even in organisations with too much past successes,